Open Ethos User Guide

 Question: Should I lie to a friend about their artwork to spare their feelings?

-Factors that push NO (truth-telling):
+Factors pushing NO (truth-telling):

-• Damages trust if discovered (social_trust, polarity -1)
+• Damages trust if discovered (social_trust, polarity -1).

-• Prevents artistic growth (long_term_capacity, polarity -1)
+• Prevents artistic growth (long_term_capacity, polarity -1).

-• Violates epistemic integrity (truth_epistemic, polarity -1)
+• Violates epistemic integrity (truth_epistemic, polarity -1).

-Factors that push YES (lying):
+Factors pushing YES (lying):

-• Prevents immediate emotional pain (suffering_wellbeing, polarity +1)
+• Prevents immediate emotional pain (suffering_wellbeing, polarity +1).

-• Preserves immediate relationship harmony (social_trust, polarity +1)
+• Preserves immediate relationship harmony (social_trust, polarity +1).

 Example 2: Vaccine Mandates